-The station count on the Controller determines this display.
-This display indicates that this is an 8-station Controller.
-A 48-station Controller would have 48 stations showing.
-Use the arrows on the keypad to scroll to every station and use the ON/AM to assign or OFF/PM to unassign the station to the Pump Start/Master Valve.
-Use the ON + 9 or OFF + 9 key combinations to turn ALL stations ON or OFF, respectively.
+The station count on the Satellite determines this display.
+This display indicates that this is an 8-station Satellite.
+A 48-station Satellite would have 48 stations showing.
+Use the arrows on the keypad to scroll to every station and use the ON/AM to assign or OFF/PM to unassigned the station to the Pump Start/Master Valve.

+Please Note: Use the ON + 9 or OFF + 9 key combinations to turn ALL stations ON or OFF.

-Remember: Flashing is OFF and steady lit is ON.
+Remember: Flashing numbers are DISABLED and steady lit numbers are ENABLED.